-The site does not appear to contain any existing vegetation that is worthy of retention, nor does it contain any vegetation that could not be easily re-established on the site.
+The site does not appear to contain any existing vegetation that is worthy of retention nor does it contain any vegetation that could not be easily re-established on the site.

-The following information has been provided by Saunders Havill with respect to existing vegetation which is in addition to the species list contained within Part 7 of the application package.
+The following information has been provided by Saunders Havill in regard to existing vegetation in addition to the species list contained within Part 7 of the application package.